ppmitra/BAPDataAndCode/pages/marmosetEnhancer.md

 where, $$TP = \|E \bigcap M\|$$, $$FN = \|D - M\| - TP$$, $$TN = \|D\| - \|M\| - \|E\| + TP$$, and

 $$\|E\|$$  is the number of cells marked by the enhancer virus, $$\|M\|$$ is the number of marker-labelled cells, and $$\|D\|$$ is the number of cells marked by DAPI.

-The following formula has been derived based on the [\"Sensitivity and specificity\"](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) calculations.

 TP, FP, FN and TN are the numbers of True-positives, False-positives, False-negatives and True-negatives, respectively, as per standard definitions.